USA Visa Waiver Program

 - (f) a valid common format residence permit issued by an EEA State pursuant to Council Regulation (EC) No. 1030/2002.

-to be referred to for more information.
+Following is the website to be referred to for more information.

 Nationals of India may only use this administrative concession (TWOV) above if holding: